 The hydrologic data, combined with geochemical and geologic information, and modeling, indicate that the WIPP site has not been subject to karst formation processes and the assumption of karst is not an appropriate representation of expected site conditions during the 10,000 year regulatory time period.
-DOE reviewed the information on karst in the performance assessment process and excluded karst features from the performance assessment calculations in the CCA and 2004 CRA and PABC.
+DOE reviewed the information on karst in the performance assessment process and excluded karst features from the performance assessment calculations in the CCA and 2004 CRA and 2004 PABC.
 EPA has again reviewed data related to karst at WIPP and finds DOE appropriately excluded the effects of karst from the performance assessment calculations.
-The Lorenz report (Docket A-98-49, Item II-B2-53) and the EPA Karst TSD (Docket A-98-49, Item II-B1-15) provide a thorough discussion of the major issues as does EPA's response to comments in the 1998 Certification Decision (Docket A-93-02, Item V-C-1).
+The Lorenz (2005) report (Docket A-98-49, Item II-B2-53) and the EPA Karst TSD (Docket A-98-49, Item II-B1-15) provide a thorough discussion of the major issues as does EPA's response to comments in the original certification decision (Docket A-93-02, Item V-C-1).

 Our understanding of the disposal system indicates that the WIPP site characteristics are distinct from Nash Draw such that extrapolations of karst in Nash Draw have little bearing on the WIPP site.
 Recharge characteristics and resulting discharge are one example of misrepresentation of the data by commenters.
-Precipitation events that occur in Nash Draw affect Nash Draw but appear to be independent of the WIPP site.
+Precipitation events that occur in Nash Draw affect Nash Draw but appear to be independent of the WIPP site (See Section 15.2.4 below for new information in the 2009 CRA).
 The use of Surprise Spring in Nash Draw (see Figure 15-2) as an indicator of karst at WIPP is inappropriate.
 Surprise Spring is over 8 miles from the WIPP LWB.
 With the northeast to southwest flow in Nash Draw and a water table that is near the surface, Surprise Spring discharges are only a result of precipitation events that affect Nash Draw.
 In contrast at the WIPP site, well head data shows no response to precipitation events.